 While Renzi was on a state trip in Asia, the senators rebelled against his plan to replace the elected upper chamber with one made up of regional deputies and presidential appointees.

 Renzi still has the votes to push through his reforms, especially if former prime minister Silvio Berlusconi sticks by his commitment to support them.

 But the party rebellion shows it might be more precarious than Renzi thought to ask the Senate to practically abolish itself.

 Neither the left nor the right won a Senate majority in the most recent election, forcing them into a coalition that fractured when Berlusconi took Forza Italia into opposition in November.

 “This isn’t a dictatorship,” Renzi told reporters.
 “But we want to be decisive and get things done.”

-He appeared to have won a clear mandate for his plans last month when the ruling party got almost 41 percent support in the European Parliament election, up from 25 percent in last year’s parliamentary vote.
+He appeared to have won a clear mandate for his program last month, when the ruling party got almost 41 percent support in European Parliament elections.